gaugau3000/mc_sim_fin/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/gaugau3000/mc_sim_fin/graphs/commit-activity)
 [![PyPI license](https://img.shields.io/pypi/l/ansicolortags.svg)](https://pypi.python.org/pypi/ansicolortags/)

-# Montecarlo simulations/analysis for finance (equity simulator)

 An inspiration of the book [BUILDING WINNING ALGORITHMIC TRADING SYSTEMS](https://www.amazon.com/Building-Winning-Algorithmic-Trading-Systems/dp/1118778987) of 'Kevin J. Davey' (chapter 7 detailed analysis)

-What's happened if your trades happened in an other order and you iterate many times to extract statistics ?
+What's happened if your trades happened in an other order and you do that many times to produce statistics ?
 What are your chances to be ruin ?
-What's max drawdown you may met ?
+What's maximum drawdown you may met ?

-Pass the trade results to the library and it will help you to manage the risk.
+Giving the trade results to the library and it will help you to manage the risk.

-CAUTION : The simulator include assumption that your trades are independent one of the others (you use a durbin watson statistic from [statsmodels library](https://www.statsmodels.org/dev/generated/statsmodels.stats.stattools.durbin_watson.html) to see that)
+CAUTION : The simulator include assumption that your trades are independent one from the others : it may be the case if your bots make more than one trade at the same time on correlated markets (you can use a durbin watson statistic from [statsmodels library](https://www.statsmodels.org/dev/generated/statsmodels.stats.stattools.durbin_watson.html) to see that)

 ## Installation